heutelbeck/sapl-server/README.md

     user-info-uri: <User Info URI under userinfo_endpoint:>
 ```

-The last necessary step is to set the parameter `allowKeycloakLogin: True` in the application.yml.
+The last necessary step is to set the parameter `allowOAuth2Login: True` in the application.yml.
 Now your SAPL Server CE will show an OAuth2 Login page.